gchq/sleeper/docs/deployment/deploy-with-cdk.md

 set the deployment ID in the CDK context variable `artefactsId`, or the instance property `sleeper.artefacts.deployment`.

 You can use the same CDK apps used by the automated scripts, or your own CDK configuration.
 We'll give examples with the CDK apps used by the automated scripts.

-The `propertiesfile` context variable can be set either to the path of the `instance.properties` file or to the path of the instance configuration directory containing it (table properties are read from the same directory either way).
+When deploying via the CDK, choose one of two context variables to point at your configuration:

+* `-c propertiesfile=<path>` — the path to your `instance.properties` file.
+Only this file and an adjacent `tags.properties` are read; table properties are not loaded.
+* `-c configurationdir=<path>` — the path to the root configuration directory.
+The whole directory structure is read:
+  `instance.properties`, `tags.properties`, `table.properties`, `schema.json`, `splits.txt`, and any tables under a
+  `tables/` subdirectory.
+Passing the `instance.properties` file path here also works — it falls back to the directory containing it.

+Set exactly one of these; setting both, or neither, is an error.

 The following commands will deploy a Sleeper instance, or upgrade a previously deployed instance to the version of Sleeper you're using:

 ```bash
 CONFIGURATION_DIR=/path/to/configuration-dir # Contains instance.properties, tables/, etc.